wagner89/CSSTalk/talkAtCraftingMarch23.md

 A nice tool for this is [this calculator](https://specificity.keegan.st/)

+Also, a great place to check on selector syntax [is this page](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048)

 #### 2. Stacking contexts

 Try to bring the middle square in front this [example](https://codepen.io/wagner89/pen/baqvrw?editors=1100)